Therapy for women who are successful in their careers but not in their relationships; for therapists; and for the LGBTQQ++ communities.

 While many psychoanalytic concepts can feel dated, psychoanalysis has grown up and can be incredibly helpful.
-For example, psychoanalysis has great respect for the influence that our past has on our present and on our future.
+For example, psychoanalysis has great respect for the influence our past has on our present and on our future.
 It gives us tools for thinking about how our minds take in information and how we make use of it.
 Perhaps most importantly, psychoanalysis has great respect for our unconscious minds and seeks to help us understand what might be going on "underneath the surface."

 I work extensively with lesbian and bisexual women, and often with gay men.
 For many years, I provided supervision for pre-licensed clinicians at Pacific Center in Berkeley and at Queer Life Space in San Francisco.
 I have a deep understanding of the challenges that can come with seeing the world through an LGBTQQ++ lens.

 Related to my interest in Feminist Therapy, I also use Humanistic approaches in my work.
 By this, I mean that in our work together, we will consider all parts of you and help you to realize your full potential in life.
 I believe that we are each greater than the sum of our parts and that we are better people and more engaged in our lives and our communities when we have greater understanding of ourselves and others.